Externoak/Vagrant-Django/README.md

 # Vagrant-Django
 Vagrant + Django (No known issues)

-This machine contains: MySQL, Apache, PHP, Python, Django-cms and Nodejs
+This machine contains: MySQL, Apache, PHP, Python, Django and Nodejs.

 How to setup: